 Having a constant mantra of ‘I am such a failure’ or ‘I can’t do anything right’ inside your head only causes you to be stuck in a self-loathing cycle, never moving past the mistakes.

-Becoming aware of your inner-voice and consciously challenging its negative patterns can go a long way to boost your self-esteem and happiness.
+Becoming aware of your inner-voice, and consciously challenging its negative patterns, can go a long way in boosting your self-esteem and happiness.

 3. Forgive Yourself For Your Mistakes

 What if we were as forgiving of ourselves as we often are of others?

 Sure, you must have messed up a few things in life — maybe you didn’t secure that crucial deal at work, couldn’t score a 60% on a test, or haven’t been the best son or daughter.
 Despite all that, at a certain point in your life, you have to accept you are human.
 And humans make mistakes.

 Why not, instead, forgive your mistakes and tell yourself you learnt from them?